chmarti1/lconfig/docs/config.md

 ### <a name="trigger"></a> Triggering

 A *trigger* event is something that tells the device to start collecting data.
 When trigger parameters are not configured, the data acquisition device simply starts taking data whenever the configuration is complete.
-For experiments where data collection needs to be synchronized with a physical event, this is rarely good enough.
+For experiments where data collection needs to be synchronized with a physical event, triggers are often essential.

 There are two types of triggers supported by LCONFIG: hardware and software.
 A hardware trigger is implemented by hardware (or firmware) inside the DAQ itself.
-A software trigger quietly streams data and analyzes it in real time to detect a trigger event from the data.
-The software trigger is more sophisticated, but it is also slower.
+Software triggers are implemented by quietly streaming the data and analyzing it in real time to detect whether a trigger event has occurred.
+A software trigger can implement more sophisticated features, but it is also slower.

 To configure a software trigger, the `trigchannel` parameter names an analog input channel that should be monitored for a trigger event.
 It should be emphasized that the `triggerchannel` is NOT the physical analog input channel, but integer indicating which (by the order they were configured) input channel should be monitored.